-The 506th Association has selected Eric Vickers as the recipient of the $1,500 Marcia and John Lally Service Award for 2021.
-Eric is attending CPT Luke Wallenwaber Memorial Award for 2021.
-Isabel is attending the University of Wisconsin at River Falls this year where she will major in Business with an emphasis on Finance.
-Her acceptance letter to the Scholarship Committee reads:
+The 506th Association has selected Eric Vickers as the recipient of the $2,000 Marcia and John Lally Service Award for 2021.
+Eric is attending Hanover College in the Fall.

 I am greatly honored that I was selected to earn a distinguished 506th scholarship.
 The time my dad spent as a part of the historic Currahees, at Fort Campbell and in South Korea, is an important part of our family that we all take great pride in.
 I began my educational career as a preschooler while my dad served with 506th at Fort Campbell and because of the 506th Infantry Regiment Association’s generosity, I will be able to continue my educational aspirations at Hanover College and ultimately earn a Doctorate in Physical Therapy, while also realizing my dream of playing college football.
 I would also like to thank my dad for his honorable service and the sacrifices he made to serve our country.